pratapladhani/mcs-labs/labs/pipelines-and-source-control/README.md

 ### Step-by-step instructions

-#### Get a TEST and PROD environments
+#### Get a PROD environment

 > [!TIP]
-> If you haven't done so already, you need to request TEST and PROD environments to be created for your user.
+> If you haven't done so already, you need to request a PROD environment to be created for your user.
 This is a one-time setup step that will allow you to create pipelines for deployment.

-1. **Start** by requesting TEST and PROD envrionments to be created for your user.
-Use the **Environments Request Form** to request these environments to be automatically created for you.
+1. **Start** by requesting a PROD envrionment to be created for your user.
+Use the **Workshop Agent** to request this environment, which will be automatically created for you.
 This will then take a couple of minutes to provision and to show up.

 > [!IMPORTANT]
-> - To access this form, use the provided URL in the **Lab Resources** (specific per training).
-> - This operation will fail if you already have more than 1 environment of type *developer*, as each user is limited to 3 environments of this type (to keep things simple for the labs, the test and production environment use a developer type, and not sandbox/production).
+> Access the workshop agent in the same location as when you created your training user account.
+You will need the workshop code and your training user's email address if you previously closed the agent.
+Tell the agent to "Provision a PROD environment".
+You are limited to a single PROD environment for the duration workshop.

 #### Access Power Platform pipelines